 Key Skills

-• Patient consultation and management
+• Patient education and preventive counseling

 Education